-If a problem arises, it is best if you and/or your family/caregiver discuss it with the local Residents' Council or the long-term care home staff as soon as possible.
+If a problem arises, it is best if you and/or your family/ caregiver discuss it with the local Residents' Council or the long-term care home staff as soon as possible.
 Hopefully, together you can find a solution.
-If you still have a concern, please contact an Ontario Health at Home Care Coordinator who will connect you to a Compliance Duty Inspector at the Ministry of Long-Term Care.
+If you still have a concern, please contact a Home and Community Care Support Services Care Coordinator who will connect you to a Compliance Duty Inspector at the Ministry of Long-Term Care.
 You can also contact the Long-Term Care Family Support and Action Line at 1-866-434-0144.